 Eligibility & Enrollment

 All U.S.-based entities are eligible to enroll in ECS.
 Program participation is voluntary and designed to protect government intelligence, corporate information security, and the privacy of participants.
 U.S.-based entities interested in participating or learning more about service-level options and agreements should contact an ECS service provider directly.
-Three providers are accredited to offer ECS:
+Two providers are accredited to offer ECS:

 For general program information, contact ECS_Program@cisa.dhs.gov.
 For specific information about enrollment, pricing, or service options, please contact the ECS service providers listed above.